TomNgan/bubble_trouble_clone/README.md

 3. Move left/right by using left/right arrow button on UI or left/right arrow button on keyboard (for browser).

-4. Fire Missile by using up arrow button on UI or space button on keyboard (for browser).
+4. Fire missile by using up arrow button on UI or space button on keyboard (for browser).

 ## Future Update
 Improve UI/UX and add more different difficulty levels